 My husband and I have wanted to raise bees for years but living in the burbs in a rather wooded neighborhood makes it a rather impracticable dream.
 Having grown up with an uncle who had hives for years, I have always been fascinated with beekeeping.
 Ms. Masterson’s book is more than just a cookbook.
 She gives you a look into the art of beekeeping in an honest and educational way.
-In the introduction she shares her struggles with getting her hive strong and healthy.
+In the introduction, she shares her struggles with getting her hive strong and healthy.
 There is an amazing amount of information included in this book about things like how to taste honey (I did not know there was a special way to do this!) and the honey recipes are sorted by type of honey rather than traditional ‘appetizer’, ‘dessert’, etc. Instead of traditional chapters, this cookbook is divided into seasons and months, each one featuring a different kind of honey.
 Some were totally new to me like the Acacia honey and others like Tupelo and Orange blossom I am more familiar with.
-Each type of honey is described by color, smell, taste and aftertaste.
-And, or course, all the months have something educational to learn about beekeeping, honey harvesting, beeswax, etc. The recipes themselves range from simple cookies to elegant pork tenderloin.
+Each type of honey is described by color, smell, taste, and aftertaste.
+And, of course, all the months have something educational to learn about beekeeping, honey harvesting, beeswax, etc. The recipes themselves range from simple cookies to elegant pork tenderloin.
 None of the honey recipes in this book are particularly hard and I am definitely looking forward to trying a few over the coming weeks.
 If you do not have a wide selection of honey varieties near you, the author included a selection of online resources for you to shop at.
 However, you can be flexible with the honey recipes in this book.
 If you do not have one variety of honey you can substitute if for another without too much difference in flavor according to the author.

 If you are looking for honey recipes and not sure where to start looking I would highly recommend you check out The Fresh Honey Cookbook for inspiration!